fgeck/tools/README.md

 # tools

 A command-line bookmark manager for terminal tools.
-Store and retrieve information about CLI tools including their paths, descriptions, and usage examples.
+Store and retrieve CLI tools with their usage examples - each example has a description and command.

 ## Features

+- Interactive TUI for browsing and selecting commands
 - Add, list, and remove tool bookmarks
-- Store tool metadata: name, command path, description, examples
+- Store examples with descriptions for easy discovery
+- Examples are automatically copied to clipboard when selected
 - YAML-based persistent storage following XDG Base Directory specification
 - Clean architecture with separated layers (domain, repository, service, CLI)
 - Easy to extend with database backends or REST API